 Childhood Memories Making a Cake Train

 For the past 5 or 6 years, my children have been enjoying a Christmas tradition started by Grandma.
-Instead of trying to build a gingerbread house (hard to get the pieces to stay together and no one wants to eat the house when its done), my mom has been making a cake train for the kids to decorate with candy!
+Instead of trying to build a gingerbread house (hard to get the pieces to stay together, and no one wants to eat the house when it's done), my mom has been making a cake train for the kids to decorate with candy!

 This annual event always takes place on Christmas eve morning.
-Grandma makes two whole "trains," using cake mold pans from Williams Sonoma.
+Grandma makes two whole "trains" using cake mold pans from Williams Sonoma.
 There are seven train cars, including an engine and caboose.
-Other segments of the train include passenger cars and a hollowed out cab for carrying presents/candy, etc. Of the grandchildren, each child gets to pick two train cars to decorate with frosting and candy.
-When everyone is done, we assemble the cake train on a huge piece of plywood, covered with foil.
+Other segments of the train include passenger cars and a hollowed-out cab for carrying presents/candy, etc. Of the grandchildren, each child gets to pick two train cars to decorate with frosting and candy.
+When everyone is done, we assemble the cake train on a huge piece of plywood covered with foil.
 After Christmas dinner, the kids get to eat their creations!

-Cake trains can be made and enjoyed any time of year.
+Cake trains can be made and enjoyed at any time of year.
 In fact, children that love trains may be delighted to have a cake train for their birthday celebration!
-Kids ages 3 and up can even decorate their own cake train cars at a birthday party, then take it home with them at the end of the celebration.
-Much more practical and fun than handing out birthday treat bags.
+Kids ages 3 and up can even decorate their own cake train cars at a birthday party, then take them home with them at the end of the celebration.
+Much more practical and fun than handing out a birthday treat bags.